 The West Virginia Statewide Independent Living Council (the Council) is a thirty-one (31) member council with twenty-four (24) voting members and seven (7) ex-officio, non-voting members representing state agencies and/or providers all appointed by the Governor.
 A majority of the voting members must be individuals with disabilities who do not work for a center for independent living or any state agency.
 The Council functions as a partner with the Division of Rehabilitation Services (DRS) and the Centers for Independent Living (CILs) to ensure the existence of appropriate planning, financial support and coordination, and other assistance to appropriately address, on a statewide basis, the independent living needs of West Virginians with disabilities.

-The Council meets six times per year, usually in the Charleston, WV area.
+The Council meets four times per year, usually in the Charleston, WV area.
 Reimbursement is provided for travel, lodging and other approved reasonable and necessary expenses for attending meetings.
 A term of appointment is three years and council members may serve two full consecutive terms.

 It is the responsibility of each council member to:

 - 1. Support the Council's mission “to ensure persons who have disabilities have access to community-based resources that promote personal choice and facilitate the achievement of their independent living goals."

 2. Become informed about the issues and priorities of the Council by reviewing the information provided by Council staff and other members.

 3. Provide information to the Council on relevant issues based on personal and/or professional knowledge and experience.